Chadius/Torrin-TBS/docs/gameSystems/classes/tiers.md

 The Godsfont Guard represent an elite fighting force, so they should have lots of fighting experience.
 They are strong enough to deal with minor scuffles.

-Torrin is a centuries-old warrior.
+Nahla is a centuries-old warrior.
 Blued is an experiment mostly gone right.

 ## Fewer trees taken as you level up